pmagtulis/ph-sona/README.md

 -Scraping was pretty straightforward, but involved two processes to generate two data frames.
 First, we used Selenium to get to the main page and loop through the table containing, among others, links to actual speeches.

--We generate a data frame out of the information on the table: which includes the president's name, the date, title of the speech the venue where the speech was delivered, link to the speech, and the session of Congress that it opened.
+-We generate a data frame out of the information on the table: which includes a separate columns for "administration" or president's name, the date, title of the speech, the venue where the speech was delivered, link to the speech, and the session of Congress that it opened.

 -We looped through the information and then transformed them into lists of dictionaries and then a df.